bgpsecurity/rpstir2/README.md

 flush privileges;
 ```

-Note: You also can use docker to run MySQL.
+Note: You also can use docker to run MySQL, and make sure that the time zone of docker is the same as that of the host.

 ### 2.3 Install GoLang(Optional)
 If you plan to compile the program by yourself, you need to install a version of Golang higher than 1.17.
 Otherwise you don't need to install it.